u9g/homescripts/README.md

 ## Rclone configuration

 I use a combination of mergerfs and rclone to keep a local mount that is always written to first and my second mount point is my rclone Google Drive.
+These 2 mount points are unified at /gmedia (which is where the media is accessible to Plex, Emby, etc).

         /data/local (local disk)
         /GD (rclone mount)